abourdon/abourdon.github.io/source/_posts/2018-05-17-bootstrap-your-linux-terminal-session.md

 Each script is a shell script and can be anything you want: exporting variables, setting the `PATH, applying a complex initialization process... **All scripts from the selected profile are executed within the current shell session**.

 However, **the name of a script is important**.
-Following its name, a script can be executed differently.
+Depending on its name, the script can be executed differently.

 ###### Execution oder

-Scripts are discovered following the lexicographical order.
+Scripts are discovered according to the lexicographical order.
 Then, if you want to execute `script1.sh` before anyone else, a good practice is to use a numerical prefix in its name:

-{% highlight console %}
+{% highlight text %}
 1-script1.sh
 {% endhighlight %}